-Pro tip: Eventbrite customers can put Add-Ons in place that allow people to plan out their entire New Year’s Eve experience at once.
-Add-Ons are “extras” that make the event experience either easier or more exciting.
-For instance, you could enable attendees to buy parking tickets or pre-purchase food tickets alongside tickets to your event.
-Read more.
+Pro tip: Eventbrite customers can put add-ons in place, which allow people to plan out their entire New Year’s Eve experience at once.
+Add-ons are “extras” that make the event experience either easier for guests — such as letting them purchase parking at checkout — or more exciting, like selling merch before the event.

-- Create targeted social media ad campaigns aimed at audiences most likely to buy tickets to your event, using technology like Paid Social Ads powered by ToneDen
+- Create targeted social media ad campaigns aimed at audiences most likely to buy tickets to your event, using technology like paid social ads powered by Boost.

-- Use ad retargeting to get the attention of people who checked out your event at least once but haven’t yet bought tickets
+- Use ad retargeting to capture the attention of people who checked out your event at least once but haven’t yet bought tickets.

 - Pack mentality: People want to spend New Year’s Eve with friends.
 If you build interest in your Facebook Event, your event will show up in the feeds of attendees’ friends.

-- Laziness: Make your event the easiest one.
-For instance, Offer a Lyft discount code.
+- Laziness: Make your event the easiest one to attend.
+For instance, offer a Lyft discount code.